lukebranch/odoo/doc/reference/guidelines.rst

 Odoo Guidelines
 =================

-This page introduce the new Odoo Coding Guidelines.
+This page introduces the new Odoo Coding Guidelines.
 This guidelines aims to improve the quality of the code (better readability of source, ...) but also to improve Odoo Apps !
 Indeed, a proper code will ease the maintenance and debugging, lower the complexity and promote the reliability.

+This guidelines should be applied to every new module.
+These guidelines will be applied to old module only in case of refactoring.

 Module structure
 ================

 Directories
 ------------
-A module is organised in a few directory :

-- *data/* : demo and data xml
+A module is organised in a some important directories.
+These directories aims to contains the business core of the module ; having a look at them should make understand the purpose of the module.

-- *models/* : models definition
+- *models/* : contains the model definition (the main business objects of the module)
+- *views/* : contains the views and templates
 - *controllers/* : contains controllers (http routes).
-- *views/* : contains the views and templates
+- *security/* : contains the access rules, security groups, ...
 - *static/* : contains the web assets, separated into *css/, js/, img/, lib/, ...*

+Other directories compose the module.

+- *data/* : contains the data (in xml form)
+- *wizard/* : regroup the transient models (formerly `osv_memory`) and their views.
+- *report/* : contains the report (RML report [normally deprecated], models based on SQL views (for reporting) and other complex reports).
+Python objects and XML views are included in this directory.
+- *tests/* : contains the python/yml tests

 File naming
 ------------
-For *views* declarations, split backend views from (frontend) templates in 2 differents files.

 For *models*, split the business logic by sets of models, in each sets select a main model, this model gives its name to the set.
 If there is only one set of module, its name is the same as the module name.
 For